When Safe Assets Are No Longer Safe

 The use of sanctions to cut off a central bank’s access to its own reserves raises questions concerning the structure of the international financial system.
 Other central banks will reassess their holdings and consider alternatives to how they are held.
 But what other country has safe and liquid capital markets that are not subject to capital controls and are not vulnerable to U.S. and European sanctions?
 The Chinese currency is used by some central banks, but it is doubtful that there will be a widespread transition from dollars to the renminbi.

 Another concern has arisen regarding the ability of the U.S. government to meet its obligations.
 In order to satisfy a continued demand for safe assets, the government will need to continue to run budget deficits.
 But increases in the debt/GDP ratio lead to concerns about the creditworthiness of the government.
 This problem has been called a “new Triffin dilemma,” similar to the problem that emerged during the Bretton Woods era when the U.S. was pledged to be ready to exchange the dollar holdings of foreign central banks for gold.
 Economist Robert Triffin pointed out that the ability of the government to meet this obligation was threatened once the dollar liabilities of the U.S. exceeded its gold holdings.
 The “gold window” was finally shut in the summer of 1971 by President Richard Nixon.
-Those who have invested in gold bullion or coins may look for reputable gold buyers when they decide to sell gold.
+This has had the effect of creating a healthy market of people that have invested in gold bullion or other popular collector’s coins like byzantine coins.
+Should these investors decide to sell further down the line, they may look for reputable gold buyers when they decide to sell gold.

 These long-term concerns are arising just as the market for U.S. Treasury bonds has entered a new phase.
 The combination of higher inflation and changes in the Federal Reserve’s policy stance have led to increases in the rate of return on U.S. Treasury bonds to about 2.5%.
 With an annual increase in the CPI minus food and energy of approximately 6%, that leaves the real rate at -3.5%.
 Several more increases in the Federal Funds Rate will be needed to raise the real rate to positive values.